M-Taha-Amin/rock-paper-scissors/Readme.md

-This project contains functional implementation of classic game, 'rock, paper, scissors'
+This project contains functional implementation of classic game, 'rock, paper, scissors' (Note: I have not added the UI yet, because I do not know DOM so please play it using console)

 - It lets user input their choice
 - Then gets a random choice from computer